Sex scandals fester at unhealthy organizations, experts say

 Dioceses across the country have paid more than $3 billion in settlements with victims since 1950, according to the bishops’ own studies and news reports.
 Liability insurance covered some of the payouts, but many dioceses have had to sell off major properties to help cover costs.
 About a dozen of the United States’ 197 dioceses have sought bankruptcy protection in the face of abuse claims.

-James Campbell Quick, a University of Texas professor who has studied sexual harassment in the workplace, says large institutions commonly encounter such problems.
+James Campbell Quick, a professor at The University of Texas at Arlington who has studied sexual harassment in the workplace, says large institutions commonly encounter such problems.
 What matters, he says, is how they’re tackled by the leadership.

 “Sexual deviance is part of the human condition,” he says.
 “The questions become, I think, ones of how much of a problem does it become in a particular institution, and how do you identify and address the problem, or manage it.”

-Note: This story has been corrected to ...
-This story has been corrected to ...